Table of Contents

 - Terminology

-- In some Server Hardened environments, management services are not permitted to run as domain or local administrators.
+- In most hardened environments, monitoring and compliance services are not permitted to run as domain or local administrators.

-- In some Server Hardened environments, remote WMI and Performance Counters are not accessible.
+- In most hardened environments, remote WMI and other Microsoft APIs are not permitted.

-- Windows blocks discovery and remote management of the certificate store.
+- Windows blocks discovery and remote management of remote Windows Certificate Stores.

-- WMI is quite slow when transmitting Event Log entries and often throws what seems are random errors on a regular basis.
+- WMI is needlessly slow when transmitting Event Log entries and often throws what seems are random errors on a random basis.

 - WMI requires multiple ports, one of which is randomly assigned.
 The randomly assigned port can be configured to use a fixed port, however, the fixed port must be configured on each client host.